Swiss private bank Notenstein La Roche cuts jobs in revamp

 "All measures should be implemented by early 2019 and a cost-income ratio of below 70 percent achieved," it said.

-The St Gallen, Switzerland-based said it would renew its IT platform by mid-2017 to promote digitalization and automation.
+The St Gallen, Switzerland-based bank said it would renew its IT platform by mid-2017 to promote digitalisation and automation.

+(Corrects first paragraph to show bank to assume wealth management business, not shift it to other parts of group)

-(Reporting by Michael Shields and Angelika Gruber)
+Reporting by Michael Shields and Angelika Gruber